Jiayang-21/statistical_inference_notes_and_code/README.md

 ## Main contribution:

-#### 1. Utilized the Cornell notes structure and converted learnings into a Q & A format.
+#### 1. Utilize the Cornell notes structure and converted learnings into a Q & A format.
 #### 2. Convert the R-code used for simulations and analyses into Python code.
 #### 3. Gather supplemental information from other credible sources